-Because prepaid cards are associated with major card networks — Visa, Mastercard, American Express and Discover — they can be used anywhere debit cards can: to buy groceries, gas up your car and even pay bills online.
+Since prepaid cards are associated with major card networks — Visa, Mastercard, American Express and Discover — they can be used anywhere debit cards can: to buy groceries, fill up on gas and even pay bills online.

-You don’t need a bank account to use a prepaid card unlike traditional debit cards.
+Unlike traditional debit cards, you don’t need a bank account to use a prepaid card.
 You just load dollars directly onto the card and then use that balance for purchases.
 When the balance on the card dips too low, you reload more money.

-For more than 7 million households that don’t have a checking account, prepaid cards can offer the ease of card-based purchases without the hassles of dealing with a bank that a traditional debit card involves.
+For more than 7 million households that don’t have a checking account, prepaid cards can offer the ease of card-based purchases without the requirement of a bank account.

-And similar to a regular debit card, a prepaid card will not require a credit check.
-Also, it will not help you build credit since spending on prepaid cards, as well as regular debit cards, is not tracked by credit bureaus.
+Similar to a regular debit card, a prepaid card will not require a credit check.
+On the flip side, it also won’t help you build credit since spending on prepaid cards and debit cards is not tracked by credit bureaus

 And like regular debit cards, prepaid debit cards offer certain protections.
 Even those not issued by a bank offer the zero liability protections of the payment network noted on the card, such as Mastercard or Visa.
 If you report the loss or theft of a registered card to the issuer in a timely manner, most will restore your original balance and issue a new card.